-The Corrections Department was operated by the Osceola County Sheriff until March 1, 1997, when operations were transferred to the Board of County Commissioners.
+The Corrections Department was operated by the Osceola County Sheriff's Office until March 1, 1997, when operations were transferred to the Board of County Commissioners.
 Current Department Chief Bryan Holt was appointed in February 2018.

 The Osceola County Correctional Facility was constructed in 1986 and renovated during 1998 and 1999.
 The renovations included the refurbishing of the administrative, intake and medical areas, along with the addition of two direct supervision areas, multi-purpose areas and a kitchen.
 The facility has a total bed capacity of 873, including medical and temporary segregation units.

 The facility offers inmates a variety of health care services, including initial medical screenings, a constant staffing of nurses, and daily sick calls.

 The Corrections Department is responsible for the daily operations of Judicial Services, Security Division, Support Division, Inmate Services Division, Health Services Division, and Forensic Drug Testing Lab Division.